-I think that’s nice because the past is one thing and the present is another.
-I just have to roll a cigarette quickly.
-I don’t know why I need to smoke a cigarette, but does the book say?
+I think that’s nice because the past is one thing and the present is another, but what does the book say?

 The first song is Love Tell Me, which is now called More Sex and Love.
 I renamed it, which is a nice story.

 I have this white board in my room.
 I use the whiteboard to gather notes, put chords up for band practices, and stuff.
 I had a listing of shit I was doing or some song names, and we had this house party where there were people upstairs, showing themselves around.

 One of the friends came up to me at another party a couple days later and told me about how he read the white board.
 He thought it was a funny to-do list because I had written in the top corner ‘To Do’ and it then read, More Sex and Love and…well, he kind of rambled the songs off, and mentioned that he was really confused about the list and what I had to do.

 It was my song tracking, but the first one was part of my to-do list.
 More sex and Love, that is not a song, that is my to do list!
 When he told me that story, I said that maybe I’ll change the name to that.
 So I did and I made it work.
 And it kind of does because I am talking about sex and love in the song.